Achievement through learning and participation

 Ms Clair Wotton

-The faculty currently has senior students in Geography, Modern History, Ancient History, Business Studies, Legal Studies and Society and Culture.
+The faculty currently offers Year 11 & 12 students Geography, Modern History, Ancient History, Business Studies, Legal Studies, Retail and Work Studies.

 A major priority within HSIE is the use of computer technology in the classroom.
 HSIE classes use interactive whiteboards, laptops and Canvas to tap into student's interest in future focused learning.